 “The traffic was phenomenal, and I could see it increasing, but with the customer service demands and social media, it was all-consuming.”

 She loved teaching and had a successful Etsy store, so instead of spreading herself too thin, she focused her energy on what she enjoyed most.

 “I have the skill set to build a successful POD store.
 I want to open the door for others to do the same”. – HeatherStudio on Youtube.

 The Differences Between Selling on Etsy and Shopify

 According to Heather, the main differences lie in setting up and running each store.

 “On sites like Etsy and Amazon, the platforms have their own customer base.
 So all you need to do is add your products, photographs, and descriptions.
 Etsy and Amazon are well established, and people go to them to find what they want.

 On Shopify, you’re responsible for the complete design and functionality.
 You need to drive traffic yourself, alongside all the other tasks required to run a print-on-demand business.
 All that work gives you a debatably better profit margin.
 But setting up a Shopify store is definitely trickier.”

-Becoming A POD Coach To Help Others Run Successful Businesses.
+Becoming a POD Coach to Help Others Build Successful Businesses

-Those who learn and invest in Heather’s course receive a much deeper understanding and education on the topic.
-She says she’s that they are really keen to run a successful store and are willing to dedicate their time and energy to learn from her and her experience.
+Those who invest in Heather’s course gain a much deeper understanding of Print on Demand.
+She says her students are keen to run a successful store and willing to dedicate their time and energy to learning from her and her experience.